dreamcatcher-tech/network/Inbox/2025-08-24 1139 improving the codex prompt autonomously.md

 These runs should be able to take all night.

 we should be able to take the output of a run, and even tho we don't know what it is, pipe it somewhere, or instruct something to be done with the output.

+we could run the pure cli version without the cloud infra and run on raw filesystem ?